Sign up to our Newsletter

 Can You Get Into Law School With a Low LSAT Score?

-You can get into law school with a low LSAT score if it is above 144-145.
-Scores in this range will get you into some lower-ranking schools, although the majority of law schools prefer scores above 150.
-For expert prep on increasing your score and chances of accetpance, speak with a counselor at Juris Education.
+You can get into law school with a low LSAT score.
+As we’ll go over shortly, there are law schools with 25th percentile matriculant scores as low as 144!
+For expert prep on increasing your score and chances of acceptance, speak with an expert LSAT tutor at Juris Education.

 Unfortunately, your LSAT is one of the most important parts of your law school application.
 It’s a definite number that law schools can easily use to compare students, so it’s essential you do your best to score high.